cross-bound/PurplePDK/README.md

 ![PCB_Render](https://github.com/cross-bound/PurplePDK/assets/115736283/6c0b6959-8fb7-4a4b-b1e7-4137d9d2bf70)

 Purple PDK is a redesign of the [Original FreePDK](https://free-pdk.github.io/) and [easy-pdk-programmer-lite](https://github.com/free-pdk/easy-pdk-programmer-lite-hardware) programmers.
-It was a challange to myself and practice PCB design.
+It was to challange to myself and practice PCB design.
 It was tested with the Padauk PFS-154.
 Should work with the all other MCU's that are supported by the original FreePDK programmer.

 The board is a 4 layer board with the two inner layers being solid ground planes.
 The size of the PCB is small enough that it can be ordered unassambled from JLCPCB for $2 (at the time of this writing.
 With purple solder mask and order number removed it's around $8 for 5 boards).